veraabad/GifMaker-Swift/README.md

   let videoTrack = videoAsset.tracks(withMediaType: AVMediaTypeVideo)[0]

- As you can see, both lines are pretty much the same.
+ As you can see, both snippets are pretty much the same.
+But not everything is that easy.
+Look at the following line of code from the same function in Objective-C:

+ CGAffineTransform t2 = CGAffineTransformRotate(t1, M_PI_2);

+ The function CGAffineTransformRotate is not found in Swift, however a peek into the documentation and it shows you the Swift equivalent: rotated(by:).
+Using that information I was able to translate it into Swift:

+ let finalTransform = t1.rotated(by: CGFloat(M_PI_2))

+ The Objective-C implementation used two categories that were applied to the UIViewController class.
+So to translate those to Swift I used its equivalent which is extensions.